 Need a pull-up bar?
 Check out our pull-up bar reviews in a variety of categories.

-Similarly, you couldn’t do a very wide chin-up whereas you could, using an overhand pull-up grip.
+Similarly, you couldn’t do a very wide chin-up, whereas you could with an overhand pull-up grip.

 Muscle involvement

-The pull-up and chin-up work all of the same muscles, however, a little differently.
+The pull-up and chin-up work all of the same muscles; however, they work a little differently.

 For example, using a wide, overhand grip for the pull-up actually incorporates more of the teres major, due to its location (below the armpit) and function.